 Health & Wellness Coach

+a.
 Who is a health and wellness coach?

 According to the National Consortium for Credentialing of Health and Wellness Coaches (NCCHWC) – “Health and wellness coaches are professionals from diverse backgrounds and education who work with individuals and groups in a client-centred process to facilitate and empower the client to achieve self-determined goals related to health and wellness.